gcallah/Rationalism/VoegelinOakeshott/OakeshottVoegelin.md

 In carrying out this analysis, Hobbes proved to be one of the greatest psychologists of all times; his achievements in unmasking the libido dominandi behind the pretense of religious zeal and reforming idealism are as solid today as they were at the time when he wrote.
 This magnifkent psychological achievement, however, was purchased at a heavy price.
-Hobbes rightly diagnosed the corruptivc ckment of passion in thc re- ligiousncss of thc Puritan Gnostics.
-He did not, however, in- terpret passion as the source of corruption in the life of the spirit, but rather the life of the spirit as the extreme of exis- tential passion.
+Hobbes rightly diagnosed the corruptivc ckment of passion in thc religiousncss of thc Puritan Gnostics.
+He did not, however, interpret passion as the source of corruption in the life of the spirit, but rather the life of the spirit as the extreme of existential passion.
 Hence, he could not interpret the nature of man from the vantage point of the maximum of differentiation through the experiences of transcendence so that passion, and especially the fundamental passion, *superbia*, could be discerned as the permanently present danger of the fall from true nature; but he had, on the contrary, to interpret the life of passion as the nature of man so that the phenomena of spiritual life appeared as